 DOT is tackling Queens Boulevard over distinct geographic sections over the next six years.
 Each of these sections will go through an operational project followed by a capital project.
 Operational projects are fast, effective ways for DOT to make temporary, in-house improvements to the street with materials like paint, gravel, and flexible delineators.
 Capital projects take more time to plan and implement, but they create more permanent improvements to the streetscape.
 During the capital phase, new curbs and surfacing will be put in, along with new trees, plantings, street lighting, etc. DOT will pursue project phasing for the following sections of Queens Boulevard on the current timeline:

-Roosevelt Ave to 73rd Street
+Phase I - Roosevelt Ave to 73rd Street

-- Operational project implemented in 2015 (completed)
+- Operational project completed in 2015.

 - Capital project to be implemented in 2018

-73rd Street to Eliot Ave
+Phase II - 73rd Street to Eliot Ave

-- Operational project to be implemented in 2016 (completed)
+- Operational project completed in 2016.

 - Capital project to be implemented in 2019

-Eliot Ave to Yellowstone Blvd
+Phase III - Eliot Ave to Yellowstone Blvd

 There is a clear and present need for safety improvements along Queens Boulevard; crash data currently places it in the top ten percentile of traffic injuries and fatalities for streets throughout Queens.
 Check out our Presentations & Data page to learn more background on the Boulevard.
 In addition to analyzing these figures, DOT wants to know about your personal experiences and perspectives on Queens Boulevard.
 In order to improve the boulevard for current and future users, DOT needs to hear from pedestrians, motorists, and cyclists.
 Through workshops, surveys, online interaction, and real-time engagements with the Street Ambassador unit, DOT will inform and educate, as well as listen to, the public about improving Queens Boulevard.
 Check out our Outreach & Events page to see our past events and participate in future ones.